Despair

 All I did was delete things the reader already knew, with the exception of rearranging the last sentence.
 Now, I was pretty ruthless.
 Notice, I took out all mention of the book and the library.
 That’s because they’re worried about the librarian and they’re scanning the shelves, so “book” and “library” are implied.
 I also got rid of all the emotional but cliched heart/eye/blood stuff that writers tend to lean on too heavily.

-You might not want to go so sparse, but notice how much quicker the scene moves.
+You might not want to go so sparse when you’re editing your own writing, but notice how much quicker the scene moves.
 We still get they’re scared and we still get a sense of danger.
 But guess what?
 Word count 49!

-Have your own version of this revision?
+How do you edit your own writing?
 Post it below.
 More memos from the office of repetitive redundancy office coming soon.

 Then comes the crushing hangover: revision.
 You’ve got to look at the thing you enjoyed so much during the first draft.
 You feel sick.
 There’s a bile taste creeping up your throat.
 “Did I really just write that?”